Top Menu

 Cristina Garay with load of plywood in her minivan

-At home, I followed my list to cut all the material I needed to start the building process.
+At home, I followed my cut list to cut all the material to start the building process.

-The Kreg Rip-cut along with the circular saw is the set of tools I like to use when I need to make those repeatable cuts without measuring every single time.
+I like to use the Kreg Rip-cut and Circular Saw when making repeatable cuts without measuring every single time.
 If you have a table saw, that would make things even easier, but I'm still scared of those.

 ryoby circular saw with kreg rip-cut